johnpapa/vscode-peacock/docs/guide/README.md

 const readability = tinycolor.readability(lightForeground, background); // 2.669008
 const isReadable = tinycolor.isReadable(lightForeground, background); // false
 ```
+### Why is the foreground hard to see with my transparent color

+The readability calculations that Peacock uses to determine an appropriate foreground color are based only on the color information of the entered background color.
+The alpha component is currently ignored in these calculations because of complications with VS Code that make it difficult to determine the actual background color of the affected elements.
+See [Alpha Support](#alpha-support) for more information.

+### Why are my affected elements not transparent

+Peacock allows you to enter colors that can be transparent, but the VS Code window itself is not transparent.
+If the entered color has some level of transparency, the resulting color of the affected elements will be based on the transparent color overlaying the default color of the VS Code workbench.
+In light themes the VS Code workbench color will be a very light gray and in dark themes a very dark gray.

 ### What are recommended favorites